-In the 2017 ORSA, the following stress and scenario tests were carried out:
+In the 2018/19 ORSA, the following stress and scenario tests were carried out:

-- A terrorist event in which an insured vehicle is packed with explosives and driven at speed into groups of people and into a high value structure such as an office block, tunnel or bridge causing significant property damage, severe personal injury and loss of life. - 2.
+- 1. A rail disaster (similar to the Selby rail crash) in which an insured vehicle collides with a passenger train causing it to derail resulting in severe personal injury and loss of life, as well as damage to property and interruption to services. - 2.
 A major reduction in asset values of 10% caused by rising interest rates which result in depressed bond, equity and property prices. - 3.
 Failure of multiple insurers on the Saga Motor Panel coupled with AICL maintaining inadequate policy records which result in AICL writing 25% more business than expected over the course of a 12 month period. - 4.
 Overseas catastrophe impacting multiple international reinsurers to which AICL has exposure resulting in reduction in reinsurance recoveries of 25%. - 5.
 Delay in The AA paying premiums to AICL (premiums paid more than 90 days after due date) resulting in a significantly higher counterparty default risk capital charge. - 6.
 Deterioration in premium and reserve volatility resulting in a doubling of AICL's USPs.

-In each of the scenarios, AICL's coverage of the MCR and SCR remains above 100% and therefore has sufficient capital.
+In each of the scenarios, AICL's coverage of the Minimum Capital Requirement (MCR) remains above 100% and therefore has sufficient capital.
+AICL's coverage of the Solvency Capital Requirement (SCR) remains above 100% for scenarios 1, 3, 5 and 6.